NSDA Middle School Nationals

 Barbara Daley Paradigm

 Mike Davis Paradigm

-I have done debate for two years now in Parliamentary and IPDA debate, and coached LD/PF debate for a year.
+I have competed in debate for two years in Parliamentary and IPDA debate, and coached LD/PF debate for 3 years.
 I am very much a flow judge - don't make me do work for you.
 Be sure to explain what your points are, show me how you got to your point, and tell me the impacts clearly.
 If I do not get the relation to real-world, big picture events, I will not weigh it out for you if the other team does.
 I do my best to be tab, but if I don't get what I need from either team, I'll intervene to make my decision.
 I can follow speed, but if it's abusive to the other team and it's brought up and not addressed I will drop you - this is an educational event, treat it as such.
-Impact hard in final focus, and try to not bring up new arguments (this is the only place I'll protect flow).
+Impact hard in final speeches, and try to not bring up new arguments (this is the only place I'll protect flow).